 We know from experience that the older the website, the more difficult it is to scrape.

 We also deal with incremental document scraping–if you need to be alerted about a new arriving document, DataOx experts set the corresponding data feed and you get a fresh, clean, and automatically structured document as soon as it is published on the original online source.

 Metadata, URLs, and sitemap

-We get a few requests from our clients to do web crawling through the entire internet, find specific information on a website, then scrape it.
+We get a few requests from our clients to do web crawling through the entire internet, find specific information on a website, and perform data collection then.
 For instance, we can find a web source using WordPress or another content management system (CMS) through the site’s HTML code.
-We can scrape for a particular topic or keyword mentioned in a forum or article like file names or even people’s last names—any target information.
+We can scrape for a particular topic or keyword mentioned in a forum or article, like file names or even people’s last names: any target information works.

 Another quite common request is to scrape comments and reviews about a particular good, service, or event.
 We can also monitor certain sites and topics for updates to provide a regular data feed for you on the specific information you request.